ArtRabbitStudio/ntd-model-sth/README.md

         MDA times and with the respective coverage fractions for each age group.

-    prevKKSACFilePath: str
+    PrevKKSACFilePath: str
-        This is the path where the output CSV file with the simulated prevKKSAC will be saved.
+        This is the path where the output CSV file with the simulated PrevKKSAC will be saved.

-    prevMHISACFilePath: str
+    PrevMHISACFilePath: str
-        This is the path where the output CSV file with the simulated prevMHISAC will be saved.
+        This is the path where the output CSV file with the simulated PrevMHISAC will be saved.

     RkFilePath: str
         This is the path to the input CSV file with the